Tourism in the Republic of Ireland

 Tourism in the Republic of Ireland is one of the biggest contributors to the economy of Ireland, with 9.0 million people visiting the country in 2017, about 1.8 times Ireland's population.
-Each year about €5bn in revenue is made from economic activities directly related to tourists, accounting for about 4% of GNP and employing over 200,000 people.
+Each year, about €5.2bn in revenue is made from economic activities directly related to tourists, accounting for nearly 2% of GNP and employing over 200,000 people.
 In 2011 alone, Ireland was voted 'Favourite holiday destination in the World' by readers of Frommer's Guide, Lonely Planet listed Ireland as the world's friendliest country and Cork City as one of the top ten cities in the world and the Irish tourist boards website, DiscoverIreland.com, was named the best tourist board website in the world.
-Most tourists visiting Ireland come from the United Kingdom, the United States, Germany and France.
+Most tourists visiting Ireland come from the United Kingdom, the United States, Germany, and France.

+History

+In 1764, an English man named John Bush travelled to Ireland and wrote an account of his experience, giving impressions of the famous sights he saw as well as useful information to visitors who might come after him, regarding the sourcing of good-quality accommodation etc:

+Every stranger, therefore, that proposes making any stay in Dublin, if it be but for a fortnight, I would advise to have immediate recourse to the public coffee-houses, of which he will find several in Essex-Street by the Custom-house, and there get directions to the private inhabitants of the town who furnish lodgings...

+By the late 19th century, guidebooks to Ireland were still being produced by and for the British market (at least), to which Ireland still belonged.
+In the introduction to "Ireland (Part I)", published in 1890 as part of the Thorough Guides series, the editors remarked that:

+Ireland contains a number of tourist districts, not difficult to comprehend in one or two tours, but geographically detached and distinct in their kinds of scenery.
+The country may be likened to an oval dish, the rim of which represents the mountainous and rocky seaboard, and the centre the inland plain.
+The plain is in parts rough and broken, but hardly anywhere can it be said to rise to the character of first-class scenery.